Midwest Horse Fair, held at the Alliant Energy Center in Madison, Wisconsin, is one of the largest 3 day horse fairs in the country.

 To unite all facets of the horse industry through the premier event known as the Midwest Horse Fair by focusing on education, networking, and promotional opportunities.
 To introduce non-horse owners to the beauty and enjoyment of this magnificent animal, and to provide entertainment to individuals and families of all ages.

-The Midwest Horse Fair® is one of the top 3-day horse fairs in America.
+The Midwest Horse Fair is one of the top 3-day horse fairs in America.
 Held in Madison, Wisconsin at the Alliant Energy Center, it has been growing and going strong since 1979.
-In 2013 the Midwest Horse Fair® will celebrate its 34th annual event.
+2017 will mark the 38th annual event.

-Every year the Midwest Horse Fair® gets bigger & better, and 2013 will be no different!
-Every performance is a unique experience as exhibitors incorporate the 2013 theme, Horses & Heroes, into their demonstrations.
+Every year the Midwest Horse Fair gets bigger & better, and 2017 will be no exception!
+Every performance is a unique experience as exhibitors have the option to incorporate the 2017 theme, "Wonder Horse", into their demonstrations.

-Whether you are a horseless horse lover, new horse owner, or seasoned professional, there will be something that you’ll enjoy at the Midwest Horse Fair®.
-Non-horse owners, families and children can meet the horses up close by touring the eight different barns.
-To help make future breeding decisions, mare owners have the opportunity to view stallions of all different breeds from around the Midwest in Stallion Avenue.
-Many different breeds of horses are represented during the breed demonstrations in the Coliseum.
-Hundreds of clinics, seminars and educational events are presented by some of the top horse professionals from around the country.
+Whether you are a horseless horse lover, new horse owner, or seasoned professional, there is something for everyone to enjoy at the Midwest Horse Fair.
+Non-horse owners, families, and children can meet the horses up close by touring the New Holland Pavilions.
+To help make future breeding decisions, mare owners have the opportunity to view stallions of all different breeds from around the Midwest on Stallion Avenue in Pavilion One.
+Many different breeds of horses are represented during the breed demonstrations in the arenas.
+Hundreds of clinics, seminars, and educational events are presented by some of the top horse professionals from around the country.
 Over 500 vendor booths offer shopping opportunities with something for everyone.
-Enjoy the “mane” event feature presentation focusing on the magnificent horse.
+Enjoy the “mane” event feature presentations focusing on the magnificent horse.